zachvalenta/jvns.ca/source/_posts/2013-01-27-all_girl_hack_night_2.md

 A few things:

 * less people came this time, but I'm blaming that on the cold :)
-* We made a wall of postits with programming project ideas.
+* We made a wall of post its with programming project ideas.
 I'm not totally sure if anyone actually got any programming ideas from it, but it was a good conversation starter
 * Someone came up to us after and offered to give an R workshop next